dart-lang/language/working/0723-static-extensions/feature-specification-variant2.md

 as the dynamic semantics of other static functions.

-The dynamic semantics of an explicitly resolved invocation of a constructor in an extension is determined by the normal semantics of function invocation, except that the type parameters of the extension are bound to the actual type arguments passed to the extension in the invocation.
+The dynamic semantics of an explicitly resolved invocation of a constructor in an extension is determined by the normal semantics of generic constructor invocations.

-An implicitly resolved invocation of a constructor declared by a static extension is reduced to an explicitly resolved one during static analysis.
+An implicitly resolved invocation of a constructor declared by a static extension is resolved as an invocation of a specific constructor in a specific extension as described in the previous section.

-This fully determines the dynamic semantics of this feature.
+The semantics of the constructor invocation is the same for a generic constructor which is declared in the type introducing membered declaration *(at "home")* and for a constructor which is declared in an extension.

 ### Changelog

-1.2 - Feb 6, 2025
+1.2 - Mar 5, 2025

 * Change the text to rely on generic constructor declarations, rather than introducing a new mechanism which is only used with extensions.